simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 ### I'm going to be away from the game for some time.
 How are inactive accounts handled?

+We don’t delete inactive accounts, but the company associated with an inactive account.

-- PRO accounts will not be removed at all
+- Companies from PRO accounts will not be liquidated at all
-- BASIC accounts will be notified after 120 days of inactivity and deleted 31 days afterwards
+- Companies from BASIC accounts will be notified after 180 days of inactivity and liquidated 31 days afterward
-- Accounts less than 7 days old will be notified after 3 days of inactivity and deleted 5 days afterwards
+- Companies from accounts less than 7 days old will be notified after 6 days of inactivity and liquidated 5 days afterward
-- Accounts less than 14 days old will be notified after 14 days of inactivity and deleted 7 days afterwards
+- Companies less than 21 days old will be notified after 21 days of inactivity and liquidated 7 days afterward
-- Accounts more than 14 days old will be notified after 31 days of inactivity and deleted 21 days afterwards
+- Companies more than 21 days old will be notified after 72 days of inactivity and liquidated 21 days afterward

 Logging in will reset the timers from above.